Be courteous to other members.

 No: 'Dr Bart Simpson does not listen.'

 We are trying to find out how to keep ourselves alive with quality life.
-We need to know that there is evidence that something works.
+We need to know that there is quality evidence that something works.

 Yes: Only post and discuss evidence-based medicine.